Research and Implementation of Geospatial Data Similarity

 Calculation Method

-generate data file hash, when two hash values are the same, then the file hash
+to generate data file hash, when two hash values are the same, then the file

-similarity is 1, otherwise the hash similarity is null (None), and we need to
+hash similarity is 1, otherwise the hash similarity is null (None), and we need

-file name is short, and a string-based semantic text similarity algorithm is
+text of the file name is short, and a string-based semantic text similarity

-usually used to judge the consistency of the file name.
-By analyzing the
+algorithm is usually used to judge the consistency of the file name.
+By

-characteristics of commonly used string-based text similarity calculation
+analyzing the characteristics of commonly used string-based text similarity

-methods, this paper selects the Minimum Edit Distance (MED) algorithm [18]
+calculation methods, this paper selects the Minimum Edit Distance (MED)

 Let UA and UB